XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/hoc.md

 > At full promotion.
 The yellow ★★★★★ one.

-### How can I get Data Patches?

-> Either from the Code Refactoring menu in the Garage or getting a 5★'d HOC's Core Data.

-### What are Data Patches used for?

-> For Iterating FSTs beyond yellow 5★.
-They have to be level 100 and at 5★ for Iteration to be available.

 ### How do HOC skills work?

 > Depends.
 Either by timer or by number of shots fired.
 And all skills are active, meaning no need to choose which one you'll use.